alexdzyoba/webkv/README.md

 # webkv

 Go service template with various integration.
-Basically a web service for arbitrary key-value data
+Basically a web service for arbitrary key-value data.

+## Libs and Integration

+* Consul service registration and TTL health checking